LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

                                                               policy        memory and global memory.
-Atomics into shared memory are used each time a value is combined into the multi-reducer and at the end of the block the shared values are combined into global memory with atomics.
+Atomics into shared memory are used each time a value is combined into the multi-reducer and at the end of the life of the block the shared values are combined into global memory with atomics.
                                                                             The memory for global atomics is
                                                                             initialized on the host.
 cuda/hip_multi_reduce_atomic_global_host_init                 any CUDA/HIP  The multi-reduction uses atomics into global